EasyPost/easy-ui/documentation/specs/Select.md

 Accessibility

 - Labels should be included on all select fields as they describe the purpose of any associated form control.
-In situations when you may want the label to be visually hidden, use the `isLabelVisuallyHidden` prop.
+In situations when you may want the label to be visually hidden, provide a label via the `aria-label` prop.
 - The dropdown has an ARIA role of `listbox`.

 ## Dependencies